stellaw1/portfolio-site/posts/projects/2021-12-05-chatroom-webapp.md

   - HTML
   - CSS
   - MongoDB
+  - Express
 ---

 ![product](https://github.com/ubc-cpen322-2021/classroom/raw/master/assets/screenshot.png?raw=true)

-This was an online dicussion forum web app for students and professors to chat online, where anyone can create a chat room about a topic and people can have live chats that I built for a Software Construction course.
+This is an online dicussion forum web app for students and professors to chat online, where anyone can create a chat room about a topic and people can have live chats that I built for a Software Construction course.

 ## How I built it
 1. Development started with the client side GUI, which involved using a lot of HTML, JavaScript, and CSS to layout and style the elements.